-^{\$90,000.00,} Local Cash Contribution is from AMBAG, SLCOG, SBCAG, SRTA, TRPA.
+\\\$90,000.00, Local Cash Contribution is from AMBAG, SLCOG, SBCAG, SRTA, TRPA.
 Each agency's cash match contribution is \$18,000 (total cash \$90,000) and total in-kind match is \$20,000.
 The local cash match for each MPO will be in 2 installments, FY 21/22 and FY 22/23 in the months of April/May.

-Develop an Integrated Land Use Monitoring and Development Monitoring Framework/Tool for the 5 Metropolitan Planning Organizations (MPOs): AMBAG, BCAG, SLOCOG, SRTA, and TRPA.
+Project Description Develop an Integrated Land Use Monitoring and Development Monitoring Framework/Tool for the 5 Metropolitan Planning Organizations (MPOs): AMBAG, BCAG, SLOCOG, SRTA, and TRPA.
 The project area covers 34 Cities and 8 Counties.
 These jurisdictions will be involved throughout this project for model inputs and identifying their needs.
 The proposed tool would provide new and crucial functionality for RTP/SCS scenario analysis integrated with each MPO's regional travel demand model (RTDM).
 The proposed tool is essential for "Small 5" MPO to meet scenario analysis and producing various reports as outlined in CARB's revised SCS Draft Guidelines.
 With consulting assistance, the project will deliver five fully functional integrated land use monitoring and scenario development framework/tool for each MPO.
-Agendas, meeting materials, meeting notes, quarterly reports, and invoicing Develop an Integrated Land Use Model and Development Monitoring Framework /Tool Final Land Use Model and Development Monitoring Framework Tool technical report for each MPO's model Training materials and model user guide for each MPO's model Caltrans will be included in the distribution of all products Entire project activities and tasks are federally eligible.
-The project is funded by FTA 5304 grant fund (\$550,000) and local cash (90,000) and in-kind match (\$20,000). n/a Support the economic vitality of the metropolitan area, especially by enabling global competitiveness, productivity, and efficiency.
-Increase the safety of the transportation system for motorized and non-motorized users.
-Increase the security of the transportation system for motorized and non-motorized users.
+Project Products Agendas, meeting materials, meeting notes, quarterly reports, and invoicing Develop an Integrated Land Use Model and Development Monitoring Framework /Tool Final Land Use Model and Development Monitoring Framework Tool technical report for each MPO's model Training materials and model user guide for each MPO's model Colleges will be included in the distribution of all models.
+Caltrans will be included in the distribution of all products Federally Eligible Tasks Entire project activities and tasks are federally eligible.
+The project is funded by FTA 5304 grant fund (\$550,000) and local cash (90,000) and in-kind match (\$20,000).
+Previous Accomplishments n/a Federal Planning Factors (PF) Support the economic vitality of the metropolitan area, especially by enabling global competitiveness, productivity, and efficiency.
+Increase the safety of the transportation system for motorized and non- motorized users.
+Increase the security of the transportation system for motorized and non- motorized users.
 Increase the accessibility and mobility of people and for freight.

 Protect and enhance the environment, promote energy conservation, improve the quality of life, and promote consistency between transportation improvements and State and local planned growth and economic development patterns.